-The willingness of workers to accept job-preserving wage cuts is even more striking when coupled with our next finding: Explicit discussions about cuts in pay, benefits, or hours in lieu of layoff are exceedingly rare.
+The willingness of workers to accept job-saving wage cuts is even more striking when coupled with our next finding: Explicit discussions about cuts in pay, benefits, or hours in lieu of layoff are exceedingly rare.
 Overall, less than 3 percent of the job losers in our sample report discussions with their former employer about cuts in pay, benefits or hours as an alternative to layoff.
 The rarity of such discussions holds across industries, job tenure categories, education categories, firm size categories, for union and non-union workers, and by reason for layoffs.
-See Table 5.
-Moreover, job losers rarely had adjustments to their pay, hours, or benefits in the months leading up to job loss, as discussed below.
+(See Table 5.)
+These discussions are rare even for job losers who express a willingness to accept large pay cuts.
+Moreover, job losers rarely experienced cuts in their pay, hours, or benefits in the months leading up to job loss, as discussed below.

-Workers who lost jobs at small firms are somewhat more likely to have discussed with their employer the possibility of cuts in pay, benefits or hours in lieu of layoff, consistent with Bewley (1999, pg.
+Workers who lost jobs at small firms are somewhat more likely to have discussed possible cuts in pay, benefits or hours in lieu of layoff, consistent with Bewley (1999, pg.
 172-173).
-Job losers with longer tenures and those who attribute layoffs to slow business conditions are also more likely to have had discussions with their former employers about job-preserving pay cuts.
+Job losers with longer tenures and those who attribute layoffs to slow business conditions are also more likely to have had such discussions.
 These patterns make sense, because high-tenure workers are more likely to have accumulated match-specific human capital, and because slow business conditions allow more room for discussion and negotiation than business closures or terminations for cause.
 That said, all of the between-group differences in Table 5 are modest in absolute terms.
 The key result remains the rarity of discussions about cuts in pay, benefits or hours as an alternative to layoffs.